Response Memorandum: Rooijsestraat Final Design

 Response from the municipality

-The location is known and verified.
+The location has been identified and verified.
 This also applies to the placement of the trees.

 Response from the municipality

-There is a wide footpath on the side of the shops.
-On the other side, we are making the rebate strip as wide as possible.
+There is a wide sidewalk on the side of the shops.
+On the other side, we are making the curb strip as wide as possible.

-Extend the optical measure at the exit of Kerkepad.
-This is to mark the exit.
+Extend the traffic marking at the exit of Kerkepad.
+This is to mark the exit

 Response from the municipality

-From a traffic perspective, this is not a desirable situation.
+From a traffic engineering perspective, this is not an ideal situation.

 Response from the municipality

 The owner of the hedge is responsible for trimming it back.
-Enforcement can issue a warning and then enforce the rule.
+Enforcement officials may issue a warning and then take enforcement action.

-Location of the light poles in combination with cables, pipes, and trees
+Location of the light poles in relation to cables, utility lines, and trees

 Response from the municipality

-The lighting plan takes into account the tree canopy and existing pipes.
+The lighting plan takes into account the tree canopies and existing utility lines.

-Trees in combination with awnings and through traffic
+Trees in combination with canopies and through traffic

 Response from the municipality

-The planting plan takes into account the size/width of the tree crown.
+The planting plan takes into account the size/width of the tree canopy.

 Response from the municipality

-The homes here have their own driveways.
-Parking spaces have been provided for homes without driveways.
+The homes here have private driveways.
+For homes without a driveway, parking spaces have been provided.
 Parking along the road is also permitted.

-Proposal to retain parking and green strip at house number 89
+Proposal to retain the parking area and green strip at 89

 Response from the municipality

-The road is too narrow for this.
-The sidewalk on the side of the shops would then be removed.
+The road is too narrow for that.
+The sidewalk on the side with the shops would then have to be removed.

-Is the 5.10 m road width a minimum or maximum?
+Is the 5.10-meter road width the minimum or the maximum?

 Response from the municipality

-The proposed 5.10 m allows freight traffic and cars to pass each other safely.
-In some places, this is 5.00 m because otherwise traffic would come too close to the property boundaries/walls.
-The shoulder is wide enough throughout the entire street to prevent this.
+The proposed width of 5.10 m allows trucks and cars to pass each other safely.
+In some places, the width is 5.00 m because otherwise traffic would come too close to the property lines or low walls.
+The shoulder is wide enough throughout the street to prevent this.

-Place two large trees with seating edges on the church square.
+Place two large trees with seating benches on the church square.

 Response from the municipality

-In consultation with the parish, it has been decided not to plant these trees.
-This is because it would be at the expense of parking spaces and the fairground.
+In consultation with the parish, it was decided not to plant these trees, as this would come at the expense of parking spaces and the fairgrounds.